heidi37/random-dog-image/README.md

 <img src="screenshot.png" alt="screenshot of my Random Dog Photo App" />

 ## How It Works
-1. Select a breed from the dropdown
+1. Select a breed from the dropdown.
-2. Click "et Pictures"
-3. Four random images of the selected breed are fetched using the [Dog CEO API](https://dog.ceo/dog-api/)
+2. Four random images of the selected breed are fetched using the [Dog CEO API](https://dog.ceo/dog-api/).
+3. If you want to see more images of the same breed click "MORE DOGS!" button.
+4. If you want to see a different breed make another selection from the breed dropdown.

 [View Live Project](https://heidifryzell.com/random-dog-photo/)